bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

 | rdx | Flags |
 | r10 | Mode |

-Therefore we can use the following shellcode to opena file, read 1024 bytes and write it to stdout.
+Therefore we can use the following shellcode to open a file, read 1024 bytes and write it to stdout.

 ```assembly
     jmp str;